Garuda Purana: Medicine (Dhanvantari Samhita)

-The chapter 226 of the text presents veterinary diseases of horses and their treatment.
+The chapter 201 of the text presents veterinary diseases of horses and their treatment.
 The verses describe various types of ulcers and cutaneous infections in horses, and 42 herbs for veterinary care formulations.

-Yoga, Brahma Gita
+Yoga (Brahma Gita)

-The last ten chapters of the Purvakhanda is dedicated to Yoga, and is sometimes referred to as the Brahma Gita.
-This section is notable for references to Hindu deity Dattatreya as the Guru of Ashtang (eight limbed) Yoga.
+The last ten chapters of the Purvakhanda are dedicated to Yoga, and are sometimes referred to as the Brahma Gita.
+This section is notable for references to Hindu deity Dattatreya as the guru of Ashtang (eight-limbed) Yoga.

-The text describes a variety of Asanas (postures), then adds that the postures are means, not the goal.
-The goal of yoga is meditation, samadhi and self-knowledge.
+The text describes a variety of asanas (postures), then adds that the postures are means, not the goal.
+The goal of Yoga is meditation, samadhi, and self-knowledge.

-The Garuda Purana in chapter 229, states Ian Whicher, recommends using saguna Vishnu (with form like a murti) in the early stages of Yoga meditation to help concentration and draw in one's attention with the help of the gross form of the object.
+Ian Whicher states that the Garuda Purana in chapter 229 recommends using saguna Vishnu (with form like a murti) in the early stages of Yoga meditation to help concentration and draw in one's attention with the help of the gross form of the object.
 After this has been mastered, states the text, the meditation should shift from saguna to nirguna, unto the subtle, abstract formless Vishnu within, with the help of a guru (teacher).
 These ideas of Garuda Purana were influential, and were cited by later texts such as in verse 3.3 of the 17th-century Arthabodhini.

 Contents: Pretakhanda

-The second section of the text, also known as Uttara Khanda and Pretakalpa, includes chapters on funeral rites and life after death.
-This section was commented upon by Navanidhirama in his publication Garuda Purana Saroddhara and translated by Wood and Subramanyam in 1911.
+The second section of the text, also known as Uttarakhanda and Pretakalpa, includes chapters on funeral rites and life after death.
+This section was commented upon by Navanidhirama in his publication Garuda Purana Saroddhara, which was translated by Wood and Subramanyam in 1911.

 The text specifies the following for last rites:

 The Pretakhanda is the second and minor part of Garuda Purana.
-It is, states Rocher, "entirely unsystematic work" presented with motley confusion and many repetitions in the Purana, dealing with "death, the dead and beyond".
-Monier Monier-Williams wrote in 1891, that portions of verses recited at cremation funerals are perhaps based on this relatively modern section of the Garuda Purana, but added that Hindu funeral practices do not always agree with guidance in the Garuda Purana.
-Three quite different versions of Pretakhanda of Garuda Purana are known, and the variation between the chapters, states Jonathan Parry, is enormous.
+Rocher states that it is "entirely unsystematic work" presented with motley confusion and many repetitions in the Purana, dealing with "death, the dead and beyond".
+Monier Monier-Williams wrote in 1891 that portions of verses recited at cremation funerals are perhaps based on this relatively modern section of the Garuda Purana, but added that Hindu funeral practices do not always agree with guidance in the Garuda Purana.
+Three quite different versions of the Pretakhanda of the Garuda Purana are known, and the variation between the chapters, states Jonathan Parry, is enormous.

 The Pretakhanda also talks in details about the various types of hell and the sins that can lead one into them.
 It gives a detailed description of what a soul goes through after death, having met the yamaduta and the journey to naraka in the year following the death.